Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 The ball rose up high into the air, firing in multiple directions.
 "If I keep on firing potshots...
 I'm bound to hit one of you sooner or later."
 The electrical beam barraged the ground at random.
 "Preferably **SOONER**!"

-One of them hit just behind Noah, sending him toppling in front.
-Mio turned as he heard him, was barraged by another beam just behind her that threw her towards Noah.
+As Noah dashed, one of the beams exploded very near him, toppling him as he screamed unconsciously.
+Running in front of him, Mio turned her attention as another beam hit behind her, sending her towards Noah.

 Lanz, back to back with Sena, saw their situation, "Oh crap!"
 They quickly dashed towards them.
-Noah saw Mio's fall, gasped in fear as he jumped towards her, reaching his hands as if to reach her.
+Noah on his feet, jumped towards Mio as he saw her fall, held his hands out to reach for her.

 "Noaaaah!!!"
 "Mimi!!!!"
-Both were dashing in their direction and reached out their hands together.
-Their will to protect had reached its strongest.
-A blue glow illuminates their body surface as time was paused.
-As the swirling blue strips engulfed them, they reappeared in the yellow-smoke space.
+As they held their hands out in sync, their will to protect had reached its threshold.
+A blue dim light illuminated their body surface, and swirling blue strips engulfed their flesh, reappearing in the yellow-smoke space.

 Lanz, still floating in the air with hands held out position, Sena's memory floated around him.
 He quickly regained his step on the ground.
 Sena was no different with Lanz's memory instead.
 Their iris glowed with the ouroboros ring as they watched the shared memory fragments.
 Lanz, realizing what happened, smiled as yellow swirling bands swirled and engulfed them, turning them into circle core, which collided together and formed the ouroboros core.
 Outside, the ouroboros core reappeared as they transformed.